atlas-bi/website/src/docs/bi-library/gallery/mail.md

 ---
-title: Atlas BI Library Docs » Gallery » Mail
+title: Mail | Gallery | Atlas BI Library Docs
 tags: BI Library
 description: Gallery of images of the Atlas BI Library mail screen.
 Reports can easily be shared with other users.
 layout: docs_library.njk